 Leu Gardens Movies Outside

-Once a month, Leu Gardens keeps their gates open late to host a movie screening under the stars.
-It only costs $6 per person, and attendees are welcome to bring picnic baskets.
+Once a month, Leu Gardens keeps its gates open late to host a movie screening under the stars.
+It only costs $8 per person, and attendees are welcome to bring picnic baskets.
 Alcohol is permitted, too, so pack your favorite local craft beer or a bottle of wine.
 We recommend picking up provisions from nearby East End Market before the show.
 Curbie’s Sidewalk Café also sells snacks during screenings.
-Most movies are PG-13, so this event tends to be more adult oriented.
+Most movies are PG-13, so this event tends to be more adult-oriented.

 FYI: Members have access to the parking lot, but non-members are required to park on the street, so arrive early to find a spot.